lanl/BEE/docs/sphinx/visualization.rst

 The dag command can be run at any point of the workflow, and can be run multiple times.
 To see the DAG of a workflow before it runs, submit the workflow with the ``--no-start`` flag and then use the dag command.
-The DAGs are exported in PNG format to $OUTPUT_DIR/$WD_ID_dags by default.
+The DAGs are exported in PNG format to $OUTPUT_DIR/$WD_ID-dags by default.
 If the ``no-dag-dir`` flag is specified when the dag command is run, the DAG will be exported to $OUTPUT_DIR.
-Running the dag command will make new DAGs for the workflow without overriding older versions.
+The dag command makes multiple versions of the DAGs.
+The most recent version is $WF_ID.png and the others are $WD_ID_v1.png,
+$WF_ID_v2.png ... where v1 is the oldest.

 Example DAG
 ===========